nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 ### Creating a job

 1. The `NewJob` function is called, which will create a new job and configure an `exec.Cmd` to execute the specified program and arguments.
-1. The `exec.Cmd` will have the following `SysProcAttr.Setpgid` attribute set to `true` to place the process in its own process group, allowing signals to be sent to the parent and all children using a negative PID.
 1. An `io.Pipe()` will be created, with the `io.Writer` end being assigned to both the stdout and stderr of the `exec.Cmd` to combine them.
 The `io.Reader` end will be stored for output streaming.
 1. The job is set to `CREATED` state.